Flipperacoon/ilot/README.md

 HI!
 FRIENDS!
 THIS PROJECT IS DESIGNED TO HELP NAVIGATE THE COMPLEXITIES OF ENVIRONMENTAL RULES AND REGULATIONS starting with floating islands for water filtration in CANADA.
 Later on, I would like to make it more international, and with more types of projects!
-In the end, you would be to be able to submit your location, a given set of parameters, and then, the website would help you know what permits and authorizations you need to ask from your governement and/or municipality to ensure the compliance with local environmental norms.
+In the end, you would be able to submit your location, a given set of parameters (project description), and then, the website would help you know what permits and authorizations you need to ask from your governement and/or municipality to ensure the compliance with local environmental norms.

 LET'S DEFEAT THE RED TAPE AND HAVE MORE PROJECTS GOING !!!!!🐟